wjquigs11/load-cell-coop-netwizard/readme.md

 # Load Cell Chicken Coop Feeder Gauge

-A smart ESP32-based monitoring system for chicken coop feeders that measures the weight of feed using a load cell and provides a web interface to track feed levels.
+ESP32-based monitoring system for chicken coop feeders that measures the weight of feed using a load cell and provides a web interface to track feed levels.

 ## Overview

 This project uses an ESP32 microcontroller connected to a load cell via an HX711 ADC to monitor the weight of a chicken feeder.
 The system provides a web interface with a gauge visualization showing the current feed level as a percentage.
 The project includes WiFi connectivity with a captive portal for easy setup, OTA updates, and a WebSerial interface for debugging and configuration.

+Hanging the feeder in the coop helps to discourage pests (although rats can certainly jump up onto the feeder if they're really motivated).

 ## Features